DualSpark/cloudformation-environmentbase/DEVELOPMENT.md

         self.add_child_template(Bastion())

 if __name__ == '__main__':
-    my_config = EnvConfig(config_handlers=[Bastion])
-    MyEnv(env_config=my_config)
+    MyEnv()

 ```

 To generate the cloudformation template for this python code, save the above snippet in a file called `my_env.py` and run `python my_env.py init`.

-This will look at the patterns passed into the EnvConfig object and generate a config.json file with the relevant fields added.
+This will generate a config.json using the default config (and any loaded subclasses of Template which extend the default config) file with the relevant fields added.
 Fill this config file out, adding values for at least the following fields:

 `template : ec2_key_default` - SSH key used to log into your EC2 instances
 `template : s3_bucket` - S3 bucket used to upload the generated cloudformation templates

 Next run `python my_env.py create` to generate the cloudformation template using the updated config.
 Since we overrode environmentbase's `create_hook` function, this will hook into environmentbase's create action and add the bastion stack and any other resources you specified.

 NOTE: You can also override config values using environment variables.
 You can create env variables using the format:
 `<section label>_<config_key>` in all caps (e.g. `TEMPLATE_EC2_KEY_DEFAULT`)

 These are read in after the config file is loaded, so will override any values in your config.json

 Then run `python my_env.py deploy` to create the stack on [cloudformation](https://console.aws.amazon.com/cloudformation/)